Softwoods

 Learn More

-Windbreaks, also called shelterbelts, are belts of trees and shrubs planted in one or more rows to slow the wind, protect soil, crops, livestock and buildings, and create a more stable micro-climate.
-Properly designed windbreaks form a vegetative ladder that lifts and deflects wind upward, so that by the time air reaches your fields or farmyard it is moving slower and doing far less damage.
+Windbreaks, also called shelterbelts, are belts of trees and shrubs planted in one or more rows to slow wind and reduce damage.
+Proper designs form a vegetative ladder that lifts and deflects wind upward, so that by the time it reaches your fields or buildings, it is moving slower and causing far less stress.

 Historically, poorly protected farmland in the North American Great Plains contributed to the “dirty thirties” Dust Bowl, where unprotected topsoil was stripped away by strong winds.
 Millions of trees were later planted in farm shelterbelts to reduce wind erosion, trap snow and protect crops.
 Today, large-scale windbreaks such as Africa’s planned “Great Green Wall” follow the same principle: tree belts slow encroaching desert, stabilize soil, and create corridors where crops, livestock and native ecosystems can recover.